-We are created to reflect God's nature!
-How does that make you feel?

-How do you understand the blessing to prosper, reproduce, fill earth and take charge - and what does this mean for you specifically?
+• We are created to reflect God's nature!
+How does that make you feel? • How do you understand the blessing to prosper, reproduce, fill earth and take charge and what do they mean for you specifically?

-what does this mean for you specifically?

-what does this mean for you specifically?

-what does this mean for you specifically?

-Creativity and Community
+§ Creativity and community

 God's vision for humankind is that we are to prosper, reproduce, fill the earth and take charge.
 Here, God bestows upon human beings the ability to keep on creating.
-Human beings are essentially creations who make creations, who make yet more creations: a process that will go on forever.
+Human beings are essentially creations who make creations, who make yet more creations; a process that will go on forever.
 This sense of ongoing creativity and vitality is at the heart of our identity as human beings.
 Bringing about the potential within creation is therefore deeply embedded in what it means to be a human being.